Audience

 On being offered a gift or benefit, employees must:

-- seek prior approval from their Director/Principal (or higher) before accepting an offer that includes hospitality.
+• seek prior approval from a gifts and benefits approver before accepting an offer that includes hospitality.

 Step 2.
 Completing a declaration form